skillby re-cinq

 - **Goroutines**: Proper lifecycle management and cancellation

-- **Channels**: Buffered vs unbuffered, select statements, channel patterns
+- **Channels**: Buffered vs unbuffered, select statements

-- **Sync primitives**: Mutex, RWMutex, WaitGroup, Once, Cond
+- **Sync primitives**: Mutex, RWMutex, WaitGroup, Once

 - **Context**: Context propagation for cancellation and deadlines

-- **Worker pools**: Implement efficient concurrent processing
+- **Worker pools**: Fan-in/Fan-out patterns

 ### 3. Performance Optimization